 The guest network name is case-sensitive and can be up to 32 characters.
 You then manually configure the wireless devices in your network to use the guest network name in addition to the main SSID.

 - 8. For the wireless channel and mode, leave the default settings selected. - 9.
 Select a security option.

 The WPA2 options use the newest standard for the strongest security.
-WPA2 is the default setting.

 Control the Wireless Radios